bpf-endeavor/bpf-app-offload-measurement/docs/ARTIFACT.md

 ### Experiment

-Run `script/setup_exp.sh` to configure the system.
-Hitting Ctrl-C will bring back the system configuration back to normal.

-> Make sure the UDP & TCP traffic are redirected to single queue using `ethtool -u $NET_IFACE`.
-There must be two rules for this.

 **Overhead of Each Hook (Preparing Context, Entring, and Exiting The Hook**

 Run an iperf server on port **8080**.